 XARELTO® works together with low-dose aspirin to help protect you from blood clots that may cause a sudden decrease in blood flow to the legs, major amputation, heart attack, or stroke.
 Think of XARELTO® and aspirin like 2 members of the same team whose job it is to prevent blood clots from forming and growing.
 But they each play different positions—aspirin, an antiplatelet blood thinner, helps keep platelets (which are a type of blood cell) from sticking together, and XARELTO®, an anticoagulant blood thinner, helps slow down the blood's clotting process.

-A study showed that adding XARELTO® to low-dose aspirin helps further reduce the risk of a sudden decrease in blood flow to the legs, major amputation, heart attack, or stroke, compared to aspirin alone.
-Read more about XARELTO® and aspirin.
+A study showed that adding XARELTO® to low-dose aspirin helps reduce the risk of a sudden decrease in blood flow to the legs, major amputation, heart attack, or stroke, compared to aspirin alone.

 PAD is a progressive disease with risks that increase over time.
 Only your healthcare professional can decide how long you should take XARELTO®.
 Do not stop taking XARELTO® without talking to the healthcare professional who prescribes it for you.